 Though the disadvantages of low down payments seem serious, there are also advantages.
 Take time to weigh the two and assess which is the best for you.

-- Opportunity cost.
-In some cases, the smart investor can make more money from available cash by placing it in other investments.
+One of the main benefits of a lower downpayment on a mortgage is that it can allow buyers to become homeowners soon.
+Another benefit could be opportunity cost.
+In some cases, the investor can make more money from available cash by placing it in other investments.

 During the first few years of the mortgage loan, the bulk of your monthly payments go towards paying interest – which is usually tax-deductible.
 So you get quite a bit of your monthly payments back at the end of the year in the form of tax deductions.